 To be able to effectively measure environmental and social impacts and to reach the climate goals, companies will soon be provided with European sustainability reporting standards.
 Companies can already now start to prepare for the new sustainability requirements, hence make it easier to be compliant with reporting in due time.

-Five steps to prepare for the corporate sustainability reporting requirements
+Five steps to prepare for the Corporate Sustainability Reporting Directive (CSRD)

-5. Digitalise.
-In a few years, companies are required to disclose their financial and sustainability information in a digital, machine-readable format.
+- Digitalise.
+In a few years, companies are required to disclose their EU Taxonomy disclosures and other financial and sustainability information in a digital, machine-readable format.
 There will be an EU-wide digital access platform for the company data.
 The common reporting standards will facilitate the digitalisation, but before the standards will apply, companies are encouraged to digitalise the reporting.
 Companies and data users save time and money when the sustainability data is easily available in a digital format.

-We can assist you with the materiality assessment and in preparing for the upcoming CSRD reporting requirements.
+We can assist you in preparing for the upcoming CSRD reporting requirements.
 Our sustainability experts can help you guide your organisation towards sustainable development goals.
 Please contact our consultancy services:

 You can read more about our consulting services here.